misoton665/ibuki/doc/api_spec.md

 #### Activity

 All details of Activity are supplied by only root Action that is a head of the Activity.
+An activity ID is its root action ID.

 |parameter        |type    |detail
 |:----------------|:-------|:-------------------------------